nextgis/docs_ngmobile/source/load_geodata.rst

    :align: center
    :height: 10cm

-   Parameters of the new vector layer.
+   Parameters of the new vector layer

 The standard form for the creation of new vector layer contains the following parameters: